tgrecojs/logseq/pages/Algebraic Data Types.md

 ## Overview
 	- Algebraic data types provide us with a means for transforming simple objects into  more complex objects.
-		- This transformation occurs by way of applying an operation. logseq.order-list-type:: number
+		- This transformation occurs by way of applying an operations n logseq.order-list-type:: number
 		- Product Type
 		  logseq.order-list-type:: number